travis-ci/docs-travis-ci-com/user/notifications.md

       - "Build details : %{build_url}"
 ```

-## Webhook notifications
+## Configuring webhook notifications

-You can define webhooks to be notified about build results the same way:
+You can define webhooks to be notified about build results:

 ```yaml
 notifications: